helloscoopa/run-cache/README.md

 });

 /*
-  Use a callback function to get know when your cache expires or when its being refetched.
+  Use a callback function to get to know when your cache expires or when its being refetched.
 The expiry is triggered only on demand, not automatically.
 */